Application period for the academic year 2023-24 has ended.

-- Also, students who travel to the U.S. to do an entire bachelor’s degree can apply for the grant (the studies have to begin in the U.S. during fall 2023).
+- students who travel to the U.S. to complete an entire bachelor’s degree and have already secured funding for their studies (the degree studies must begin in the U.S. during fall 2025).

-The grant does not support Associate degree studies or remote studies.
-The institution in the U.S. must be accredited.
+The host institution in the U.S. must be accredited.

 The tremendous support and effort put in from the Fulbright Finland team made my move to the U.S. and freshman year excellent. - Fulbright Finland Undergraduate grantee 2022-23